Roadmap Implementation: Acute Systemic Toxicity

 - A 2018 workshop (summarized in Kleinstreuer et al. 2018) presented the results of a global project (described below) to develop in silico models for acute oral systemic toxicity.
 Insights on the reproducibility of in vivo studies were also discussed.

-- A 2019 workshop considered approaches available to assess acute lethality associated with chemicals and chemical mixtures, with the purpose of designing comprehensive strategies to predict toxicity while avoiding animal tests.
-Follow-up actions will include an analysis of variability in the in vivo LD50 test to establish confidence in toxicity predictions, a comprehensive assessment of an additivity equation for predicting mixtures toxicity, and exploring the addition of biological and mechanistic information to complement in silico predictions.
+- A 2019 workshop (summarized in Sullivan et al. 2021) considered approaches available to assess acute lethality associated with chemicals and chemical mixtures, with the purpose of designing comprehensive strategies to predict toxicity while avoiding animal tests.
+Follow-up actions include an analysis of variability in the in vivo LD50 test to establish confidence in toxicity predictions (Karmaus et al. 2022), a comprehensive assessment of an additivity equation for predicting mixtures toxicity (Hamm et al. 2021), and exploring the addition of biological and mechanistic information to complement in silico predictions.